gokmenhakan/ML_F16C_Community_Tutorial/README.md

 The focus of these releases is to provide working, understandable, and buildable examples rather than fully commercial cockpit products.

-Advanced prototype, commercial, service, hidden diagnostics, calibration, enclosure, and protected development features are not included in the community editions.
+Advanced prototype, commercial, service, hidden diagnostics, advanced calibration tools, enclosure revisions, and protected development features are not included in the community editions.

 ---